 Why Do We Sleep Poorly?
 Our Ancestors Have the Answer

-We are always recommended to sleep 7 to 8 uninterrupted hours a day in order to get a good quality sleep that will also contribute to a better quality of life.
-This recommendation makes us worry when we wake up in the middle of the night and cannot fall back asleep in one or two hours.
-It makes us ask ourselves why we sleep poorly.
-However, what we considered a sleep “alteration” up to now, can be something more natural than what you think and can even be beneficial.
+We are always recommended to sleep 7 to 8 uninterrupted hours a day.
+This is so we get a good quality sleep that will also contribute to a better quality of life.
+However, this makes us worry when we wake up in the middle of the night and cannot fall back asleep.
+So why do we sleep poorly?
+The answer may lie with our ancestors.

 The results of the study left an impression on many sleep scientists, but they still think that it’s best to keep the habit of sleeping 8 uninterrupted hours a day.

-This long investigation could show that human beings are not always capable of sleeping 8 hours in a row, uninterrupted.
-Instead it suggested that for many people it is easier to sleep in shorter periods throughout the night, which add up to the hours recommended by experts.
+This research project showed that human beings are not always capable of sleeping 8 hours in a row, uninterrupted.
+Instead, it suggested that for many people it is easier to sleep in shorter periods throughout the night, which add up to the hours recommended by experts.

 According to psychologist Greg Jacobs, the idea of one long sleep instead of segmenting it could become harmful, because some people could wake up in the middle of the night, full of anxiety, which can prevent them from falling back asleep and make them stay awake all night.